gvwilson/thirdbit/src/fiction/darker-web/index.md

 Thornberg's eyes widen.
 He looks up at her.
-"They'll do the scanning here?
-On site?"
+"They'll do the scanning here on site?"

 She nods.
 Her smile widens in a way that reminds Edward of a snake preparing to swallow its dinner whole.
-"That should get around all the insurance issues that the staff have been squawking about."
+"That should take care of the insurance issues that the staff have been squawking about."

 Thornberg hands her slides back to her.
 "Well done," he repeats, and he means it.
-After Professor Peaslee's stroke, other scholars had seemed strangely reluctant to make use of the special collection, and the ones who did show up to consult it weren't the sort of people who socialized well with donors.
+After Peaslee's stroke,
+other scholars became strangely reluctant to make use of the special collection, and the ones who did show up to consult it weren't the sort of people who socialized well with donors.
-Ms. Allen's nerds (as Thornberg thought of them) were just as awkward and obsessive, but seemed bewildered by their sudden wealth.
+Ms. Allen's nerds (as Thornberg thinks of them) are just as awkward and obsessive as Peaslee's colleagues, and seem bewildered by the wealth the Internet has showered them with.
-If they wanted to spend some of it photocopying the manuscripts mouldering away in the basement of the Orne Library, he was more than happy to take their money.
+If they want to spend some of it photocopying the manuscripts mouldering away in the basement of the Orne Library, he is more than happy to take their money.

-He thanked Ms. Allen again,
+He thanks Ms. Allen again,
-shaking her hand before she left.
+shaking her hand before she leaves.
-Lowering himself back into his chair, he told Mrs. Marsh that he wasn't to be interrupted, then took the bottle of vodka from the bottom drawer of his desk.
+Lowering himself back into his chair, he tells Mrs. Marsh that he is not to be interrupted, then takes the bottle of vodka from the bottom drawer of his desk.
-*Just one, to celebrate,* he told himself, though he knew one wouldn't be enough to stop the strange swirling at the edge of his vision.
+*Just one, to celebrate,* he tells himself, though he knows one won't be enough to stop the strange swirling at the edge of his vision.

 </section>